-Reinvigorating the MECA Collection is a collaboration between Milingimbi Art and Culture, Bula’bula Arts and CDU’s Yolngu Studies, bringing together a stunning selection of 64 works from the Milingimbi Education and Cultural Association (MECA) Collection, created in Arnhem Land in the mid-1970s.
+Reinvigorating the MECA Collection is a collaboration between Milingimbi Art and Culture, CDU Art Collection and Art Gallery, CDU’s Yolngu Studies and Bula’bula Arts.
+It brings together a stunning selection of 64 works from the Milingimbi Education and Cultural Association (MECA) Collection, created in Milingimbi, Arnhem Land in the mid-1970s.

 This is the first time works from the MECA Collection have been on wider public display, following more than three decades in storage – held in trust for the community at the Museum and Art Gallery of the Northern Territory.

 Thu 28 Mar 2019 – Sat 20 Jul 2019

 Highlights include bark paintings that depict the important ancestral narratives of the Wagilag Sisters and the Morning Star Story, as well as other inherited and clan-based designs on hollow logs and wood sculptures, by renowned artists, distinguished clan leaders and ceremonial custodians.

 Gurraypanlil, Snakes c.
 1970s natural pigments on bark 86 x 46cm

 Binyinyuwuy, Morning Star c.
 1970s natural pigments on bark 137 x 71cm

 Manuwa, Turtle hunters c.
 1970s natural pigments on bark